perl-foundation-outreach/ideas/perl6/linking.md

   `perl` is.
 Thus running `perf perl6`, `gdb perl6`, `valgrind perl6` should 'just work'.
-- `perl6 --compile foo.pl6` would generate an executable that would be, to some reasonable degree, self-contained (for instance, could be copied to a `docker` container).
+- `perl6 --compile foo.pl6` would generate an executable that would be, to some reasonable degree, self-contained so that it could be used for binary distributions.

 Details
 -------